vikaschoubey20github/vikaschoubey20github/README.md

 - 👋 Hi, I’m Vikas Choubey
 - 👀 I’m interested in coding
-- 🌱 I’m currently leaning android development
+- 🌱 I’m currently learning android development
 - 💞️ I’m looking to collaborate on Data Analytics
 - 📫 How to reach me